Jesus is continuing to address his followers. This statement follows this one:

-""Everything they do is done for people to see: They make their phylacteries wide and the tassels on their garments long; they love the place of honor at banquets and the most important seats in the synagogues; they love to be greeted with respect in the marketplaces and to be called 'Rabbi' by others.
+"Everything they do is done for people to see: They make their phylacteries wide and the tassels on their garments long; they love the place of honor at banquets and the most important seats in the synagogues; they love to be greeted with respect in the marketplaces and to be called 'Rabbi' by others.
 But you are not to be called 'Rabbi,' for you have one Teacher, and you are all brothers.
 And do not call anyone on earth 'father,' for you have one Father, and He is in heaven.
 Nor are you to be called instructors, for you have one Instructor, the Messiah."
-(Matt.
-23:8-10)
+(Matthew 23:8-10)

-The word "servant" in Jesus' statement is being translated from the Greek word διάκονος (diakonos) which means "one who executes the commands of another, especially of a master - a servant, attendant, minister."
+'Servant' of whom?The word "servant" in Jesus' statement is being translated from the Greek word διάκονος (diakonos) which means "one who executes the commands of another, especially of a master - a servant, attendant, minister."

 Jesus is teaching that we are all created by God to be His loving servants.
 This is our natural position.
 None of us are masters.

 Yet look around.
 We see practically everywhere, including in us, the desire to be famous, respected, admired, and have authority over others.
 We see that practically everyone around us is striving to become famous, wealthy, powerful, and thus have authority.
 Why are we all striving to be the greatest?

 Let's go back to the part that God created us to be His loving servants.
 Love requires freedom.
 Without freedom, there is no such thing as love.
 In other words, we have to choose whether we want to love and serve the Supreme Being.
 Otherwise, we would simply be slaves or robots.

 So while the Supreme Being created us as His loving servants, He also gave us the ability to choose between loving and serving Him; or serving someone else or serving ourselves.